cran-task-views/Tracking/Tracking.md

-`r pkg("sftrack")` defines two classes of objects from tracking data, tracks (`sf` points in a time sequence) and trajectories (`sf` linestrings in a time sequence) and provides functions to summarize both showing starting and ending time, number of points, and total distance covered.
+`r pkg("sftrack")` defines two classes of objects from tracking data, tracks (`sf` points in a time sequence) and trajectories (`sf` linestrings in a time sequence) and provides functions to summarize both showing starting and ending time, number of points, and total distance covered. `r pkg("cylcop")` can fit multivariate distributions using the method of copulae that allows for correlated step lengths and turn angles; these distributions can later be used for step-selection modeling.

 #### Path reconstruction